 Important: This article is applicable only if you are trying to upload PDF print-ready files.
 You can also upload your design to Gelato as an image using our online design editor.

-- Files should be exported as PDF/X-4 using CMYK-only, output intent set to GRACoL 2006
+- Files should be exported as PDF/X-4 which supports both sRGB & CMYK objects, with output intent set to GRACoL 2006.

 - Fonts should be embedded or converted to outlines.
 For the best print output, we recommend using a minimum of 7 point font.

 - We require a 3 mm bleed area to be provided on all sides.
 The safe area should start at least 3 mm (12 mm only on the binding side for Wire-O bound products) from the trim line to ensure that text and graphics are not cut off, more on this below

 - Single fold and multipage files should be exported as separate pages, not spread

 - Multiple single-page files should be exported as separate files (e.g. if you need to print 10 different flyers, these will need to be 10 separate files)

 - For multipage documents with perfect binding, the cover should include a spine

 - Images should have a high resolution of at least 150dpi and a maximum of 300 dpi at the actual size.
 Higher resolution may affect the quality of the final print